-Table 1-5 lists the factory IP address for switches that may be used with your cluster.
+The following subsections list the factory IP address for switches that may be used with your cluster.

-Web or Telnet Access to the Gigabit Ethernet Switch
+Web or Telnet Access to Maintenance Port on the Gigabit Ethernet Switch telnet 10.0.20.1

 Your switch(s) setup is configured in the factory before shipment and should be accessible via telnet or a web browser.
+The switch can be a single switch or a stacked master/slave combination.
 You can connect to a console directly from the head node through the administration network using telnet.

-To access the first switch via telnet:
+To access the switch via telnet: